toyota-m2k/wpf-little-toolkit/README.md

 # wpf-little-toolkit

 Some useful views, extensions and helper classes to develop WPF applications.
-Someone will be very happy with this. and someone would die without it!?
+Someone (<- that's me) will be a little happier with this.

 ## CircleProgressView